paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 **(b) Mission.—** In addition to other matters assigned to it by the President or Secretary of Defense, the Joint Requirements Oversight Council shall assist the Chairman of the Joint Chiefs of Staff in—

-(1) assessing joint military capabilities, and identifying, approving, and prioritizing gaps in such capabilities, to meet applicable requirements in the national defense strategy under section 118 11 See References in Text note below. of this title;
+(1) assessing joint military capabilities, and identifying, approving, and prioritizing gaps in such capabilities, to meet applicable requirements in the national defense strategy under [section 113(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim);

 (2) reviewing and validating whether a capability proposed by an armed force, Defense Agency, or other entity of the Department of Defense fulfills a gap in joint military capabilities;

-(3) developing recommendations, in consultation with the advisors to the Council under subsection (d), for program cost and fielding targets pursuant to [section 2448a of this title](./chapter-144b-weapon-systems-development-and-related-matters.md#section-2448a) that—

-  (A) require a level of resources that is consistent with the level of priority assigned to the associated capability gap; and

-  (B) have an estimated period of time for the delivery of an initial operational capability that is consistent with the urgency of the associated capability gap;

-(4) establishing and approving joint performance requirements that—
+(3) establishing and approving joint performance requirements that—

   (A) ensure interoperability, where appropriate, between and among joint military capabilities; and

   (B) are necessary, as designated by the Chairman of the Joint Chiefs of Staff, to fulfill capability gaps of more than one armed force, Defense Agency, or other entity of the Department;

-(5) reviewing performance requirements for any existing or proposed capability that the Chairman of the Joint Chiefs of Staff determines should be reviewed by the Council;
+(4) reviewing performance requirements for any existing or proposed capability that the Chairman of the Joint Chiefs of Staff determines should be reviewed by the Council;

-(6) identifying new joint military capabilities based on advances in technology and concepts of operation; and
+(5) identifying new joint military capabilities based on advances in technology and concepts of operation; and

-(7) identifying alternatives to any acquisition program that meets approved joint military capability requirements for the purposes of sections 2366a(b), 2366b(a)(4), and 2433(e)(2) of this title.
+(6) identifying alternatives to any acquisition program that meets approved joint military capability requirements for the purposes of sections 2366a(b), 2366b(a)(4), and 2433(e)(2) of this title.

 **(c) Composition.—**